-The College's Office of Admissions & Student Services administered the ETS® Proficiency Profile to all 11 graduates on April 27th and 28th, 2015.
+The College's Office of Admissions & Student Services administered the ETS® Proficiency Profile to all 29 graduates from April 25th through May 6th.
 The assessment was completed on computers and proctored in person by staff trained in test security and administration.